This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When to Hire a Wisconsin Cerebral Palsy Lawyer

-With a child diagnosed with cerebral palsy there is no time to lose in hiring the right lawyer.
-You need legal action if you even slightly suspect that your child’s condition could have been prevented with better medical care, you need to take legal action.
+With a child diagnosed with cerebral palsy, there is no time to lose in hiring the right lawyer.
+If you suspect that your child’s condition could have been prevented with better medical care, you need to take legal action.

-For instance, if your child is not being given adequate accommodations or services at your local schools, you may need to take legal action.
+For instance, if your child is not given adequate accommodations or services at your local schools, you may need legal action.

-For instance, a living will is important for anyone with children but especially those with children who have special needs.
-Financial decisions, like how to seek compensation or benefits or how to set up a trust, will require a legal professional as well.
+For instance, a living will is essential for anyone with children but especially children with special needs.
+Financial decisions, like how to seek compensation or benefits or set up a trust, will require a legal professional.

 How Your Lawyer Can Help You Through the Years

 There are numerous ways that a cerebral palsy lawyer will help, now and in the future, including:

 - Taking some of the pressure off as you make big legal decisions

 - Providing expert information so you can make better decisions

 - Giving you the best possible chance of recovering damages to provide your child with reasonable care and early treatments